 UP govt makes changes in administration after PM Modi extends lockdown

-Luchnow, Apr 14: Prime Minister Narendra Modi on Tuesday addressed the nation and said that the lockdown would be extended till May 3.
-However, this decision by the Prime Minister, has left Uttar Pradesh government to come up with new changes in the guidelines.
+Lucknow, Apr 14: Prime Minister Narendra Modi on Tuesday addressed the nation and said that the lockdown would be extended till May 3.
+However, this decision by the Prime Minister has left Uttar Pradesh government to come up with new changes in the guidelines.

-Earlier, the Uttar Pradesh govenment said that all the state government projects would be resumed from April 15.
+Earlier, the Uttar Pradesh government said that all the state government projects would be resumed from April 15.
 However, the decision to resume construction works from April 15 in the state remained cancelled.
 This decision was taken by Uttar Pradesh Deputy Chief Minister Keshav Prasad Maurya.

 Lockdown extended to May 3 and not April 30: Here is why